putitsimply/christian-bible-explained/revelation.md

 ## What this book is

-Revelation is the last book of the Christian [Bible](glossary.md#bible) [^gl-bible].
+Revelation is the last book of the Christian [Bible[^gl_bible]](glossary.md#bible).
 It is written like a big, strange picture book made of symbols and visions.
-It was written as a letter to encourage Christians who were scared or being treated badly for their [faith](glossary.md#faith) [^gl-faith].
+It was written as a letter to encourage Christians who were scared or being treated badly for their [faith[^gl_faith]](glossary.md#faith).

 ## What it contains

 ### 1) The opening and the seven letters

-The writer (a man named John, traditionally linked with “John of Patmos”) says he had a vision from [God](glossary.md#god) [^gl-god].
+The writer (a man named John, traditionally linked with “John of Patmos”) says he had a vision from [God[^gl_god]](glossary.md#god).
 He is told to write messages to seven Christian communities (churches) in Asia Minor.
 Each message praises what they are doing well, warns them about problems (like unfairness, compromise, or giving up), and calls them to keep going.

 ### 2) A throne room and a scroll

-John sees a vision of [God](glossary.md#god)’s throne in heaven, surrounded by [worship](glossary.md#worship) [^gl-worship].
+John sees a vision of [God](glossary.md#god)’s throne in heaven, surrounded by [worship[^gl_worship]](glossary.md#worship).
 He also sees a sealed scroll, like a closed plan for what will happen in the world.
 Only a special figure called “the Lamb” can open it.
 Christians usually understand the Lamb as Jesus.

 ### 3) The seals, trumpets, and bowls